osuosl-cookbooks/rdiff-backup/README.md

 Additionally, a databag for the rdiff-backup server may contain both server attributes (to be used as defaults for all jobs) and client attributes (for backing up itself).

+## MySQL:

+To back up MySQL databases, a username and password must be set on the database so that the rdiff-backup server can access it (from localhost, due to SSH tunneling so that dumps are encrypted).
+The user for each job must have read access to the database to be backed up.
+If no databases are specified, the default username and password set in the client's attributes will be used to query the server with a `SHOW DATABASES` (from the rdiff-backup server, without SSH tunneling) and attempt to back all of them up.
+It is recommended to use the same user to show and back up all databases on a client.

 Upgrade Instructions
 --------------------